 - Scholarships – Many organizations offer scholarships specifically for psychology students to help supplement tuition costs.
 Unlike loans, scholarships do not need to be repaid.

 - Grants – Applying for a grant is a great way to raise funds for your education and, like scholarships, grants do not need to be repaid.
 Consider applying for a Federal Pell Grant or a Federal Supplemental Educational Opportunity Grant.
 State and local government, universities, and non-profit organizations are also great places to look for grant opportunities.

 - National Health Service Corps (NHSC) Loan Repayment Program – A loan forgiveness program that grants $50,000 to work in an underserved location for two years.

 Master’s in Psychology Degree Costs

 Tuition costs for a master’s program depend on if the school is private or public and instate vs. out-of-state residence status.
-Depending on this criteria, one can expect to pay in the range from $10,000-$35,000 to complete a master’s program.
+Depending on these criteria, one can expect to pay in the range of $10,000-$35,000 to complete a master’s program.

 Scholarships for Master’s in Psychology Students

 Many scholarship opportunities are available for psychology students.
 Here are a few avenues to consider.

 - APA Student Research Award